mozilla-services/walint/README.rst

     controllers = ~auth-basic

-And all the controllers would match, except this partitular one.
+And all the controllers **defined in the configuration file** would match, except this partitular one.

 Writing Controllers
 ===================